 Boxed wholesale vs Costco.
 Have you ever wondered if Boxed is cheaper than Costco, or vice versa?

 I have two reasons for writing this this blog post on Boxed wholesale vs Costco.
 First, I recently moved.
 After living for years with two Costco locations an easy drive away–and getting used to wholesale shopping at Costco–we moved to a place where the nearest Costco store is a good 45 minutes away.

 The second reason I decided to write this blog post?
 The PR folks from Boxed.com reached out to me.
 To be honest I wasn’t familiar with Boxed.
 Therefore, I had never considered it as a replacement for my Costco warehouse club membership.
-I mean, even with the extra drive, I wasn’t ready to give up my wholesale shopping membership, not yet.
-This was a good excuse to reflect on the value of my wholesale club membership fee, plus educate myself–and my readers–on possible alternatives.
+Hearing from them gave me a good excuse to reflect on the value of my wholesale club membership fee, plus educate myself–and my readers–on possible alternatives.

 My Costco connection